kimocoder/realtek_rtwifi/README.md

-  ## More information is coming up shortly .. thanks!
+  ## More information is coming up with time .. thanks!